dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 ### Linting generated OpenAPI documents with Spectral

-Spectral is an open-source OpenAPI document linter.
-Spectral can be incorporated into your application build to verify the quality of generated OpenAPI documents.
+[Spectral](https://stoplight.io/open-source/spectral) is an open-source OpenAPI document linter.
+Spectral can be incorporated into your app build to verify the quality of generated OpenAPI documents.
 Install Spectral according to the [package installation directions](https://github.com/stoplightio/spectral#-installation).

 To take advantage of Spectral, install the `Microsoft.Extensions.ApiDescription.Server` package to enable build-time OpenAPI document generation.